-Tangling of abnormal red blood cells
+Tangling of abnormal blood vessels

 Hereditary Hemorrhagic Telangiectasias (HHT) is also known as Osler-Weber-Rendu syndrome.
 It is a genetic (inherited) condition in which the normal fine capillary bed connecting arteries to veins is missing and instead an abnormal clump of larger fragile blood vessels is present.
 Small blood vessel clumps are called telangiectasia and larger ones in deep organs are called arteriovenous malformations or AVMs.
 These abnormal blood vessels can become dilated, bleed easily, and can cause life threatening hemorrhage (severe bleeding).
 This is how the disorder gets its name of Hereditary Hemorrhagic Telangiectasia.